 Spectra is actively scheduling and holding sales meetings with Miami, South Florida, and national companies to introduce the opportunity for partnerships and to define what areas companies may wish to consider further.
 Creating this pipeline is important so that decisions can be made quickly once marketing spending returns to pre-pandemic levels.
-Spectra has had productive conversations with premium brands in the following industries:
+We have had productive conversations with premium brands in the following industries:

 - Apparel

 - Automobile

-- Bank-after 3/29 RFP responses
+- Bank- after 4/23 RFP responses

 - Beer

 - Beverages (non-alcoholic)

 - Cable/Internet

 - Energy Providers

 - Energy Drinks

 - Grocery

 - Health and Fitness

 - Healthcare

+- Insurance

+- Real Estate

 - Rideshare

 - Spirits

 - Sporting Goods

+- Technology

 - Telecommunications

 - Water

-While they have received positive feedback, please note that most brands have frozen spending until Q3 at the earliest.
-Many will not begin activations until calendar year 2022.
+While Spectra has received positive feedback, please note that most brands have frozen spending until Q3 at the earliest.
+Most companies are targeting calendar year 2022 start dates.
 This is all dependent upon events and venues being fully operable.

-Initiative: Maximize value of City-owned assets

-Department: Property Management
+Initiative: Maximize value of City-owned assets Department: Property Management